anvilresearch/json-mapping/DRAFT.md

 	[ "/a", "/c/d", "/e/2" ]

+## Keywords

+Implementations MUST ignore members of the mapping that are not JSON Pointers or defined as valid property names in this document.

+### Property keywords

+$id
+$uri
+$schemas

+### Descriptor properties

+pointer

+	The `pointer` property MUST be present for any descriptor that does not contain the `$ref` property.
+It MUST NOT be present when the `$ref`.
+When present it MUST be a valid JSON Pointer string.

+type

+	The `type` property describes the expected type to be assigned.
+Implementations MUST attempt to coerce types written to target objects according to JSON Schema Type Coercion Rules.
+When types cannot be coerced the original value MUST be assigned to the target and error conditions SHOULD be ignored.
+Use of this property is OPTIONAL.

+default

+	The `default` property specifies the value to be assigned to a target object in the event a corresponding value is not present in the source object at the JSON Pointer defined in the descriptor.
+Implementations MUST respect this property.
+In the event a `type` is defined in the same descriptor, default values MAY be of a different type.
+	Implementations MUST NOT attempt to coerce types.
+Use of this property is OPTIONAL.

+$ref

 ## Mapping Operations

 There are two primary operations that can be performed using a JSON Mapping: “map” and “project”.
 A third operation, "select", is a specialization of "map".
 Operations read from a source document and write to a target document, according to a mapping.
 The target can represent an empty object, an empty array, an object with existing properties, or an array with existing elements.
 In case the source and target object are equivalent, operations MUST leave existing properties intact while performing transformations described by the mapping.
 Operations MUST ignore error conditions that arise during JSON Pointer-based read and write operations.

+Keys in a mapping object that are not JSON Pointers MUST be ignored by operations over the mapping.

 ### Map